michaelraba/citriniPaperPodCode/citedPapers/README.md

 Papers that comment specifically on snapshot POD bzgl. fredholm integral equation setup and solution

 ## 1. SEN et al.
-+ 5 stars: comments directly on snapshot procedure
++ 5 stars: comments directly on snapshot procedure.
+That suggest, that if xcorr is used, then we must multiply that by r ...?
+At each $r$ ..?
+The integration is the shift.
 ---
 1D POD decomposition in the wall-normal $(y)$ direction is performed to extract the three components of the 1D eigenfunction $\phi_{u}(y), \phi_{v}(y), \phi_{w}(y)$.